-I often get asked about the equipment that I use to make my images, so I thought I’d put together a list of items that I use on a regular basis along with a brief summary of what I like about a particular piece of kit.
+I often get asked about the equipment that I use to make my images and videos.
+I thought I’d put together a list of items that I use on a regular basis along with a brief summary of what I like about a particular piece of kit.
 Most of these I’ve purchased and some of them I rent.

 With a 24MP sensor and the right choice of lenses you can produce stunning images with this tiny little camera.
 It also does a great job of recording video too.

 It’s so small and ‘toy like’ that it’s easy to believe it’s not a serious camera but I’ve found it to produce gorgeous looking RAW files that rival or exceed the image quality of most high end DSLR cameras.

 If you like the idea of great image quality at a small price the Sony A6500 mirrorless camera is the one for you.
 Read my Sony A6000 review here.